lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 -------
 Lubuntu ships with version 0.14.1 of session settings.

-How to launch
+How to Launch
 -------------
-To launch session settings from the menu  :menuselection:`Preferences --> LXQt settings --> Session Settings`.
+To launch Session Settings from the menu :menuselection:`Preferences --> LXQt settings --> Session Settings`.
 From LXQt configuration center press the button that looks like a triangular blue flag and is labeled with session settings.
 To run session settings from the command line run

 .. code::